 To address this gap between traditional emotion tracking methods and the need for more immediate and unconscious emotional insights, our team at Immersion – in collaboration with my academic lab – has developed a new approach.
 We have shown that our measure of neurologic “Immersion” is an accurate predictor of whether people are happy or sad, and whether they have high energy or low energy.
 In subsequent research, we also identified when emotional responses meaningfully influence mood and well-being.

-The outcome of this work is encapsulated in the Tuesday app – an innovative new mobile application that pairs with a smartwatch or fitness sensor and continuously measures meaningful changes in brain states.
+The outcome of this work is encapsulated in the SIX app – an innovative new mobile application that pairs with a smartwatch or fitness sensor and continuously measures meaningful changes in brain states.
 This app helps users identify the experiences and relationships that fulfill them most vs least and offers daily objectives that are tailored to help users develop resilience and manage emotional responses more effectively.
 Simply put, we give them a tool to measure and increase emotional fitness.

-So, this is Where to Start: Download the Tuesday app for FREE and begin your journey towards improved emotional fitness for Mental Health Awareness Month.
+So, this is Where to Start: Download the SIX app for FREE and begin your journey towards improved emotional fitness for Mental Health Awareness Month.
 Doing so is more than just a personal investment – it is a commitment to fostering better relationships, achieving greater job satisfaction, and leading a happier, more fulfilled life.

 Mental Health Awareness Month is the perfect time to focus on the future of emotional fitness.
 Now we have better tools and deeper understanding of what brings true satisfaction to our lives.
-By integrating advanced technology and neuroscience into our daily lives through the Tuesday app, you can take proactive steps towards achieving and maintaining emotional fitness, just as Clifford Whittingham Beers envisioned in his seminal work, A Mind That Found Itself.
+By integrating advanced technology and neuroscience into our daily lives through the SIX app, you can take proactive steps towards achieving and maintaining emotional fitness, just as Clifford Whittingham Beers envisioned in his seminal work, A Mind That Found Itself.
 Let this month be the start of a lifelong journey toward not just surviving, but thriving.